 Are VPNs illegal for crimes or evading law enforcement in the UK?

 Using a VPN to commit crimes remains illegal.
 A VPN is a tool, not a shield from accountability.
-Browser vpn extension edge
+Microsoft edge secure: the ultimate guide to browser security, privacy, VPN integration, and edge protections

 What should I look for in a UK-friendly VPN?